itssnee/discord-simple-token-checker/readme.md

 # Information
 I am gonna do a massive update at 25 stars and prob a massive gui update after 50 stars :)
+For the start.bat file to work, put it into any of the language folders.
+If you have any questions about this project, don't ask me via discord, read this text instead.

 # Features
 Check if the tokens you put into tokens.txt is valid or invalid.